SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 [^-1]: This corresponds to setting the magntiude of various physical constants, such as the speed of light, to unity in order to simplify the visual appearance of equations.

 Notably, there exists a scaling factor, $\gamma$, that corresponds to a length contraction and/or a time dilation between reference frames such that the measurements of proper time and proper distance can be measured by everyone.
 The behaviour of this property is called invariance and is crucial to determining what other observers in spacetime see.
-While GR does introduce another set of length contraction and time dilation, the notions of proper time and distance remain the same, but take on a different mathematical representation.
-The fact that we can express both (SR and GR) sets of simultaneously and independently is crucial and explored more in-depth in Section \ref{radialShellSpeed}.
+While \gls{gr} does introduce another set of length contraction and time dilation, the notions of proper time and distance remain the same, but take on a different mathematical representation.
+The fact that we can express both (\gls{sr} and \gls{gr}) sets of simultaneously and independently is crucial and explored more in-depth in Section \ref{radialShellSpeed}.

 In the Schwarzschild geometric model, we consider spacetime to be curved due to the presence of a massive object with spherical symmetry.
 The gravitional field exerted by this object can be fully described by this curvature in an analogous fashion as to how electrostatic potential, $V(\vec{r})$, can describe the electric field $\vec{E}$.
 Unlike potential, it is very difficult to visually represent the features of the curved four dimensional spacetime in two dimensional projections and before we can introduce some attempts to visualize these properties, some additional notation is required.

-As mentioned previously, SR requires we treat all reference frames equally: any frame moving with the same relative velocity as another will measure the same spacetime seperation between events (without corrections).
+As mentioned previously, \gls{sr} requires we treat all reference frames equally: any frame moving with the same relative velocity as another will measure the same spacetime seperation between events (without corrections).
 With the introduction of curvature, not all reference frames agree on what they measure.
 Notably, we have three major *families* of frames now: shell observers, the bookkeeper, and the rain frame.
 While Section \ref{rainAndHail} will elaborate on the **rain frame**, for now we treat it synonmously with the intertial reference frame of an object free falling radially inward. **Shell observers** represent reference frames of constant distance, $r$-coordinate, or time, $t$.
 Finally, the **Bookkeeper** (BK), represents the set of frames infintely far away from the influence of the gravitational source and conduct their measurements as if in flat space.

 Due to Schwarzschild's spherical symmetry, we naturally adopt a version of spherical coordinates.
 The important difference is in how we measure distance from the origin.
 For example, consider the hyperbolic triangles in Figure \label{fig:schwarzTriangle} which show how the *radial* distance from the massive object, $M$, changes how we measure things versus someone at a different $r$-coordinate.

 \begin{figure}[H]
   \begin{subfigure}{.5\textwidth}